Steosumit/card-approve-pred/README.md

-🏦 Credit Card Approval Prediction using Machine Learning This project demonstrates how to build a credit card approval prediction system using machine learning, similar to the systems used by real-world commercial banks.
-It walks through the entire process of data preprocessing, model building, evaluation, and optimization using Python and scikit-learn.
+# 🏦 Credit Card Approval Prediction using Machine Learning

+This project demonstrates how to build a **credit card approval prediction system** using machine learning, similar to the systems used by real-world commercial banks.
+It walks through the entire process of data preprocessing, model building, evaluation, and optimization using **Python** and **scikit-learn**.

-📂 Dataset
+## 📂 Dataset

-The dataset is a subset of the UCI Credit Card Approval dataset, containing anonymized data about applicants and whether they were approved or not.
+The dataset is a subset of the [UCI Credit Card Approval dataset](https://archive.ics.uci.edu/ml/datasets/Credit+Approval), containing anonymized data about applicants and whether they were approved or not.

-🧠 What the project does
+## 🧠 What the Project Does

-Cleans and preprocesses raw data (handles missing values and categorical variables)
+- Cleans and preprocesses raw data (handles missing values and categorical variables)

-Splits data into training and test sets
+- Splits data into training and test sets

-Trains a Logistic Regression model
+- Trains a **Logistic Regression** model

-Evaluates the model using confusion matrix
+- Evaluates the model using confusion matrix

-Tunes hyperparameters with GridSearchCV for improved performance
+- Tunes hyperparameters with **GridSearchCV** for improved performance

-🔧 Tech Stack
+## 🔧 Tech Stack

-Python
+- Python
+- Pandas

-Pandas, NumPy
+- NumPy

-Scikit-learn
+- Scikit-learn

+##  Future Features
+- Expand the prediction to include alternative data sources (non banking) to make accurate prediction for subjects having less banking history

-📝 Notebook Walkthrough
+## 📝 Notebook Walkthrough

 The Jupyter notebook is structured into:

-Data Loading and Exploration
+1. **Data Loading and Exploration**

-Missing Value Imputation

-Encoding Categorical Variables

-Feature Scaling
+2. **Missing Value Imputation**
+3. **Encoding Categorical Variables**
+4. **Feature Scaling**

-Model Training & Evaluation
+5. **Model Training & Evaluation**

-Hyperparameter Tuning
+6. **Hyperparameter Tuning**